 Almost all tournaments nowadays, both amateur and professional, use komi.
 This has not always been so, however.
 In fact, komi was rarely used in professional tournaments before 1937, and its gradual introduction into professional play was not without controversy.

 Today the standard komi in Japan is 6.5 points, introduced September 2002.
-Before that, it was commonly 5.5.
+The Honinbo tournament used a komi of 4.5 points in 1939, changing to 5.5 komi in 1973.
+The Meijin tournament used a komi of effectively 5.5 (5 points with White winning jigo).
 Korea also switched from 5.5 to 6.5, as have most western countries that use territory scoring.

 The usual komi in China was formerly equal to the 5.5 used in Japan, but was changed to 7.5.
 The jump is two points, because under area scoring the score is almost always odd.
 The Ing rules also have a komi of 7.5, specified as 8 points with Black winning jigo.
 The American Go Association have also changed komi from 5.5 to 7.5 in August 2004, effective 2005.
 The New Zealand rules specify a komi of 7.

 Although there were some games played with compensation in the 19th century, more substantial experiments came in the first half of the 20th century.
 Several values were experimented with, until a value of 4.5 became the standard from the 1940's onward.
 Game results from the next two decades showed that 4.5 komi still favored black, so a change was made to 5.5 komi, which was mostly used for the rest of the century in both Japan and China.
 At the start of the 21st century, the komi was increased yet again, to 6.5 in Korea and Japan and to 7.5 in China.

 - See also: History of Komi.